Gio-Choi/gio-choi.github.io/_pages/about.md

 Hi there.
 I'm an incoming Master's student in [Computational Social Science](https://macss.uchicago.edu) at [The University of Chicago](https://www.uchicago.edu).
 I love analyzing society through Data Science.

-I'm currently working for United Nations as a Research and Data Intern.
+I'm currently working for MSCI as a ESG Research Intern.